mailming/AutoHero/HERO_WARS_API_DOCUMENTATION.md

 ### Overview

-Guild War is a clan-based PvP system where clans compete against each other by attacking defensive slots.
+Guild War (API uses `clanWar` prefix) is a clan-based PvP system where clans compete against each other by attacking defensive slots.
 The system involves multiple API calls for getting war information, defense data, and executing attacks.

+**Note:** The API endpoints use the `clanWar` prefix (e.g., `clanWarGetInfo`, `clanWarAttack`), but this refers to the **Guild War** game mode.

 ### Endpoints